confeitaria/inelegant/readme.rst

         ...         s.bind(('localhost', 9000))
         Traceback (most recent call last):
          ...
-        error: [Errno 98] Address already in use
+        OSError: [Errno 98] Address already in use

     A common solution is to add some wait time::